deep-research/victorslibrary-gridsome/content/how-enlightened-are-you.md

 band: Reenchantment
 authors: ["Victor Fisher", "Aaron Schreiber"]
 explicit: true
+type: Song

+description: |
-description: This music conveys the deepest of wisdom from the lands of the east!
+  This music conveys the deepest of wisdom from the lands of the east!

 recordings:
   - title: How Enlightened Are You?